UK Mortgage Affordability Calculator 2026

 £500,000£2,503£2,639£2,780£2,923£3,068

-Remember that your total monthly housing cost also includes: council tax (£120–£300/month), buildings insurance (£15–£50/month), maintenance (budget 1% of property value/year), ground rent and service charges (leasehold only: £100–£500/month), and utilities (£150–£250/month).
+Your total monthly housing cost also includes council tax (~£130–£400/month; England Band D averages £2,392/year for 2026/27), buildings insurance (£15–£50/month), maintenance (budget ~1% of property value/year), any leasehold ground rent/service charges (£100–£500/month) and utilities (£150–£250/month).

 8 Ways to Increase Your Mortgage Borrowing Power

 4. Apply with a partner.
-Joint applications combine incomes.
-Two earners on £35,000 can borrow £315,000 vs £157,500 individually at 4.5x.
+Joint applications combine incomes — two earners on £35,000 can borrow ~£315,000 at 4.5x versus £157,500 individually.

 For more detailed UK financial calculators, visit UK Calculator.
-Planning your move after mortgage approval?
+Planning your move after approval?
 Use our cost of moving house calculator.

 Frequently Asked Questions